Welcome to Transfiguration!

 Professor Mitchell was bouncing with excitement as the first years filed in.
 “Hello!
 Come in, come in.
 We have a very exciting lesson today.
-It’s going to be a mix of review to help you prepare for your final, along with with some new information and a guest lecture from your Defense Against the Dark Arts professor, Professor Penrose.
-I expect you to give him all the same respect you give myself.”
+It’s going to be a mix of review to help you prepare for your final along with some new information and a guest lecture from your Defense Against the Dark Arts professor, Professor Penrose.
+I expect you to give him the same respect you give me.”

 Today is going to be a longer lesson than normal, but I still expect your full attention.
 We will start with the new content and then move into the review.
 This review will only skim the surface of what we covered in each lesson and is in no way meant to be all that you do to study.